KDE/mankalaengine/README.md

 ### Adding It To Your Project

-If you've the library installed, you can now add it to your project.
+If you have the library installed, you can now add it to your project.
 Add the following lines to your `CMakeLists.txt`:

 ```